ChernXi/AI07_Project_4-Semantic-Segmentation/README.md

 <p align="center">
 Deep learning allows computers to generalise our meticulous artwork and apply it to previously unseen scenarios.
 </p>
-Therefore, by investing a small amount of time in deep learning, we can **save an endless amount of time by performing manual masking in the future**.
+Therefore, by investing a small amount of time in deep learning, we can save an endless amount of time by performing manual masking in the future.<br>
 Additionally, even if we are no longer able to perform the masking, our work can be passed down to the next generation.<br>
 Hence, in the long term, it is essential to employ deep learning in semantic segmentation.<br>